cuga-rajal/opensim_apple_arm64/README.md

 based on the latest version of Bullet, 3.25, and other bug fixes.
 Misterblue is leading the code development using a new build process that I helped develop.
-I'm also developing a number of in-world test cases that can be used to validate physics engine functionality and identify and fix bugs.
+I'm also developing a number of in-world test cases that can be used to validate physics engine functionality and to identify and fix bugs.

 The long term plan is to have the same version, patches, and feature parity across all platforms.
 Misterblue is also working on a major update to the Bullet wrapper that Opensim uses with the Bullet engine.
-The future wrapper version will report the actual Bullet physics version and will be mostly 64-bit clean, so is also likely to improve performance.
+The future wrapper version will report the actual Bullet physics version and will be mostly 64-bit clean, so it is also likely to improve performance.

 We identified some reproducible bugs that still need looking into: